enricostara/kotlin-cli-chat/README.md

 It might be better to clone the repository or download the zip, open the project with an appropriate IDE (like IntelliJ IDEA Community), and go through the code with the natural flow of execution (starting point is `io.kcc.KotlinCliChat`)

-Nevertheless, I have put all operational details in this readme file to get the project compiled and running.
+Nevertheless, I have put all the very basic operational details in this readme file to compile and run the project.

 ## the chat